obsidianmd/obsidian-help/en/Obsidian/Android app.md

-The Android app is currently in [[Mobile app beta|closed beta]], and is available as a signed APK.
+The Android app is now publicly available, and a link to the Play store listing can be found at https://obsidian.md/mobile

 ## Sync